SILLY BEASTS IN SACRED PLACES

 Karin Bolender on the secret truths that Dollywood reveals

-As published in Arthur No. 8 (available from the Arthur Store), with illustrations by Emily Ryan and art direction by W.T.
+As published in Arthur No. 8 (January 2004), with illustrations by Emily Ryan and art direction by W.T.
 Nelson

 . . .
 And me astride a mighty rooster, with a raging red crown and swelled breast and silver claws, and it running, running: but suspended, rising and falling slow like tides, like a horse in a dream who gallops without going anywhere-rising and falling with hydraulic and dreamlike monotony, round and round, the same dim motion ascribing its circumference of colored lights and warped music round and again like a lathe into the world’s great big empty bowl.
 The next time around, it was a goat I rode.
 (1)